Panama City, Panama: A Mix of History and Modernity

 Final Thoughts

 Some of the friendliest people in Central America live in Panama City.
 We had so many warm interactions and didn't feel intimidated to practice our Spanish.
 Brad and I even hitchhiked for the first time!
-Tiffany and Yoselin offered us a lift back to the city as we were walking in the harsh sun to a bus stop after our Pipeline Road Trail hike.
+Tiffany and Yoselin offered us a lift back downtown as we were walking in the harsh sun to a bus stop after our Pipeline Road Trail hike.
 Their kindness touched our hearts.